Chapter 1: Introduction to Templates

 It is important to understand that using templates does not reduce memory usage by itself.
 When a function template is instantiated with different data types, the compiler generates a separate concrete version for each distinct type used.
 For example, if a function template is instantiated with three different data types, the compiler produces three separate function implementations.

 This behavior is no different from manually writing three separate functions, each operating on a different data type.
 In both cases, the compiler generates three independent blocks of executable code.
 The memory required to store these functions is effectively the same.
+In other words, templates do not introduce additional memory overhead compared to equivalent handwritten code.
+They primarily reduce source code duplication and improve maintainability.

 Summary